hrjakobsen/fklub.dk/README.md

 >
 > -- <cite>Albert Einstein 1367</cite>

-LAML is a framekwork written by [Kurt Nørmark](http://people.cs.aau.dk/~normark) that enables the use of the Scheme programming language for writing dynamic web pages using CGI-programming and [HTML mirror functions](http://people.cs.aau.dk/~normark/laml-distributions/laml/lib/xml-in-laml/mirrors/man/xhtml10-transitional-mirror.html#MANUAL-TOP).
+LAML is a framework written by [Kurt Nørmark](http://people.cs.aau.dk/~normark) that enables the use of the Scheme programming language for writing dynamic web pages using CGI-programming and [HTML mirror functions](http://people.cs.aau.dk/~normark/laml-distributions/laml/lib/xml-in-laml/mirrors/man/xhtml10-transitional-mirror.html#MANUAL-TOP).

 This is a work-in-progress for the new front-page for [fklub.dk](http://fklub.dk) written in this framework.